LPKF PCB Milling Machine

 Tool change happens automatically, a camera system helps aligning dual-sided boards, and a vacuum table holds down your board.

-A kit for through-hole plating of vias is also available, and for SMD boards, the mill can create solder paste stencil foils down to .4 mm pitch connectors.
+A kit for through-hole plating of vias is also available, and for SMD boards, the mill can dispense solder paste.

 The material costs 15 cents (single-sided) or 30 cents (double sided) per square centimeter, based on the rectangular bounding box around your board.
 That's under 4 Euros for a 5x5 cm single-sided board.